AfifaKhaled/Batch-Channel-Normalization/README.md

 ## Proposed Normalization technique

 ### Visualization on several normalization techniques.
-Each subplot shows a feature map tensor with N the batch axes, C the channel axes, and (H, W) the spatial height and width axes.
+Each subplot shows a feature map tensor with N the batch axes, C the channel axes, and (H, W) the spatial height and width axes.

 ![model](./Proposed_method.jpg)